metabrainz/mb-solr/HACKING.md

 The Debugger's Guide to MusicBrainz Solr
 ========================================

-This file gives tips to debug MusicBrainz indexed search based on Solr.
+This file gives tips to debug the Solr-based MusicBrainz indexed search.

 Table of contents
 -----------------